 Finally, if any of the details are not clear and obvious to you, remember that you can ask for all charges related to the broadband deal to be explained to you by the supplier.
-If the supplier can't or won't do this, it's best for you to move on.
-There are plenty of broadband suppliers available.
+If the supplier can't or won't do this, it's best to look elsewhere.

-Absolutely not.
-If you intend to use the landline phone that comes with an ADSL broadband package, make sure to check the small print for how much a simple local call costs.
-Charges vary from £0 to as much as 15p per minute.
+No. If you intend to use a landline, make sure you check the small print for how much a simple local call costs.
+Charges vary wildly depending on the number you call – local calls tend to be very cheap, but calls to premium numbers or international numbers can be very expensive.
 There may also be charges for calls to mobiles, and what are called ‘other calls not included in your package'.

 Fast broadband means different things to different people as it depends on how many devices you need to keep connected and what you do with your broadband.
 For browsing and streaming TV, the 10-15Mbps offered on some of the social tariffs is sufficient, but if you have a large family with a lot of devices, then 15Mbps will struggle.
 For most households, an entry-level speed of around 61-63Mbps will be enough.